tmachin-afit/Lab4-template/lab4.md

 # Lab 4
 We will use the machine learning workflow to solve our problem again.
-Thus, this lab is broken into those parts in order to solve our problem
+Thus, this lab is broken into the same 7 part workflow to solve our problem
 ## Problem
 We need to determine if a cat is in a picture.
 By cat, I mean any kind of cat.
 We can assume the pictures can be slimmed down to a `32x32` image without any loss of information